ibm-cloud-docs/solution-tutorials/getting-started.md

 {: #common_github}

 1. Sign up for a free account at https://github.com/.
-1. Create a new public repository at https://github.com/new.
+1. Create a new public repository at https://github.com/new to get familiar with GitHub.

 ### {{site.data.keyword.cloud_notm}} GitLab
 {: #common_gitlab}